-- Dietetics Option: The Dietetics option is often chosen by students who plan to pursue a career in the field of dietetics, most likely as a Registered Dietitian.
-The Dietetics option has been accredited by ACEND, the agency responsible for credentialing all undergraduate dietetic programs and dietetic internships in the U.S. which have the intention of graduating students who are RD/DTR eligible.
+- Dietetics Option: The Dietetics option is often chosen by students who plan to pursue a career in the field of dietetics, most likely as a Registered Dietitian Nutritionist.
+The Dietetics option has been accredited by ACEND, the agency responsible for credentialing all undergraduate dietetic programs and dietetic internships in the U.S. which have the intention of graduating students who are RDN/NDTR eligible.
 The Dietetics curriculum has more nutrition courses in the areas of medical nutrition therapy (MNT), community nutrition, nutrition counseling, and foodservice management than the nutrition option.
 Students who would like to move on directly after graduating to do a dietetic internship must complete the Dietetics option- The Nutrition option is missing key courses which qualify a student to do so.
+Graduates of the University of Arizona DPD program are eligible to take the Nutrition and Dietetics Technician, Registered exam in order to become a NDTR.

-- Flexible Nutrition Option: The Flexible Nutrition option has many of the same science foundation courses and core nutrition course requirements as the Dietetics option, but it offers flexibility in the course requirements and allows students to make choices to incorporate a specific emphasis into the degree.
+- The Nutrition option has many of the same science foundation courses and core nutrition course requirements as the Dietetics option, but it offers flexibility in the course requirements and allows students to make choices to incorporate specific courses into the degree.
 Examples of how a student might customize this option include:

 - Incorporating additional math and science courses required by professional school such as medical, dental, physician assistant and physical therapy programs.